Ziguinchor

 Ziguinchor ([ziɡɛ̃ʃɔʁ]; Siggcoor [siɡˑcɔːɾ]; زيغينكور) is the capital of the Ziguinchor Region, and the chief town of the Casamance area of Senegal, lying at the mouth of the Casamance River.
-It has a population of over 230,000 (2007 estimate).
-It is the seventh largest city of Senegal, but largely separated from the north of the country by The Gambia.
+It has a population of 214,874 (2023 census).
+It is the eighth largest city of Senegal, but is nearly separated from the north of the country by the nation of The Gambia.

-Unlike the semi-arid to arid north of Senegal, as it is under the influence of the West African Monsoon, Ziguinchor has a tropical savanna climate, with an average annual accumulated rainfall of approximately 1547 mm.
+Unlike the semi-arid to arid north of Senegal, Ziguinchor has a tropical savanna climate, as it is under the influence of the West African Monsoon.
+It has an average annual accumulated rainfall of approximately 1547 mm.

 Etymology

 There are several competing etymologies for Ziguinchor's name.
-The most well-known comes from the time when Portuguese traders and explorers came to the region to form a trading post, and derives from Portuguese Cheguei e choram, "I came and they cry".
+The best known comes from the time when Portuguese traders and explorers came to the region to form a trading post.
+It is derived from a Portuguese phrase, Cheguei e choram, "I came and they cry".
 The local people, seeing the Europeans, began crying, thinking they were about to be enslaved.
+Other scholars believe that the name likely predates the Portuguese arrival.

-The name, however, likely predates the Portuguese arrival, as the earliest sources mention the Bainuk of Ezigichor.
+The earliest sources mention the Bainuk of Ezigichor.
 The term may come from the Bainuk language words "asi nin core," meaning "places to go are finished," relating to the end of the Bainuk migrations in their traditional history.
 It could also come from "ji gi cor," meaning "place of several fields."

 History

+Ziguinchor sits at the narrowest part of the lower Casamance river and one end of a portage route to Buguendo on the Cacheu river, and has likely been an important trading post for many centuries.
+Historically it was a part of the Bainuk kingdom of Bichangor, and hosted a massive regional trade fair.

+After a series of conflicts over trade opposing Lancados, the Bainuk, and the Kasa kingdom, relations between the former two improved as the latter's power declined in the 1580s and 90s.
+The Bainuk allowed the lancados to settle on the Casamance for the first time, likely in Ziguinchor.
+By 1609 there was a resident priest, and by 1621 the small community of Portuguese merchants had built a church and converted some locals.

-The first European settlement in the area was founded by the Portuguese in 1645.
-The Portuguese objective was to form a trading post and a friendship alliance with the local king.
-The Portuguese objective was trade with the king of Casa (the Casa mansa or king), a loyal friend, described by chroniclers as the mostly friendly kingship towards the Portuguese along the Guinean coast.
-The king started to live in European manner, with table, chairs and western clothing and, in the court, there were several Portuguese merchants.
-One of the commodities for trade were slaves, and Ziguinchor became a slave port during much of the Portuguese rule.
+The first official European settlement in the area was founded by the Portuguese in 1645 as a dependency of Cacheu populated by settlers from Cape Verde, and lancados and other Afro-Europeans.

+The Portuguese objective was to found a trading post and establish an alliance with the local mansa or king of the Kasa kingdom.
+Chroniclers described him as the ruler most friendly to the Portuguese along the Guinean coast.
+The king started to live in a European manner, with table, chairs and western clothing.
+His court included several Portuguese merchants.
+One of the commodities for trade was enslaved Africans, and Ziguinchor became a slave port during much of the Portuguese rule.
-The spot was not chosen at random.
-While a Jola village predated the town, it was situated to trade with the Jola kingdom of Kasso, which dates back to the Mali Empire, when Mandinke people moved into the area from the south and east.

-Following the end of the slave trade, Portuguese commerce stultified, and the town was eventually handed over to France on 22 April 1888, in a deal brokered amongst the colonial powers at the Berlin conference of 1886.